2017 Stumpjumper FSR Pro Carbon

 I guess I've technically been mountain biking for 5 years now.
 Looking back at where I started to where I am now in ability level sometimes astounds me and fills me with pride, and other times it frustrates me; I've felt like I should be better than I am.

-This past August, not owning a mountain bike at the time, I was borrowing one of the shop's mountain bikes with only a bit of travel; preparing myself to use this in the Shenandoah Mountain 100.
-One day, while out on the trails, my frustration with the combination of my riding style and the bike's riding style came to a head.
+This past August, not owning a mountain bike at the time, I was borrowing one of the shop's mountain bikes with only a bit of travel - preparing myself to use this in the Shenandoah Mountain 100.
+But one day, while out on the trails, my frustration with the combination of my personal riding style and the bike's riding style came to a head.

-Thus, the 2017 Stumpjumper FSR Pro Carbon 29 entered my life.
-I think my second ride on this bike was actually the SM100.
-Let's just say this bike is so fast, it really surprised me how quickly I was going down the mountains, without even trying.
-It felt like my riding had gone to 11.
+Enter: the 2017 Stumpjumper FSR Pro Carbon 29 I think my second or 3rd ride on this bike was actually the SM100.
+Let's just say this bike felt so fast I was really surprised by how quickly I was going down the mountains, without even trying.
+It felt like my riding had gone to 11, and I was having a lot of fun!

 HOW DID I KNOW I WANTED THE STUMPJUMPER?